BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes file ownership
+This script changes ownership of a file